Learn to Kite,

 What to bring (spoiler: almost nothing)

-• All kite and wing equipment is provided
+- All kite and wing equipment — provided

-• Helmet, impact vest and safety gear — all included, IKO standard
+- Helmet, impact vest and safety gear — included, IKO standard

 Wind seasons in Kalpitiya